Coronavirus / Covid-19 Information

 An asymptomatic positive pupil should self-isolate at home for 10 days too.

-Your should report a positive test result or an asymptomatic case to school immediately by calling:
+Your should report a positive test result or an asymptomatic case to school immediately by calling our school office phone number 01707 275331.

 - Asymptomatic cases at school:

-– Should your child test positive from their 2nd or 3rd test at school, then we will contact you by phone to request that you collect them straight away, and they will need to isolate for 10 days.
+Should your child test positive from their test at school, then we will contact you by phone to request that you collect them straight away, and they will need to isolate for 10 days.

 - Contacts of a positive case: